Guido Bonino (co-founder)

 Valerio Buonomo obtained his PhD in Philosophy at the University of Milan.
 He is currently working at the European Commission, DG Research and Innovation, and specifically on next EU FP Horizon Europe.

-Mario Cedrini is Assistant Professor of Economics at the University of Turin, Secretary of the Italian Association for the History of Political Economy (STOREP), and Co-Editor of The Annals of the Fondazione Luigi Einaudi.
+Mario Cedrini is Associate Professor of Economics at the University of Turin, Secretary of the Italian Association for the History of Political Economy (STOREP), and Co-Editor of The Annals of the Fondazione Luigi Einaudi.
 His main interests are the history of economic thought, economic methodology, and economics as science.

 Lianna D’Amato is Humanities Data Curator at Synapta srl.
 Her main interests are the preservation, valorization, sharing and research of cultural data using the Linked Open Data methodologies.